Jorge's Cretan Hogget Souvlaki 500g

 Product description

-"In the early spring of 2018, I was fortunate to spend six glorious days on the island of Crete, the largest and most southerly of the Greek Islands.
-Awash with colour from wildflowers and flowering shrubs, and heady with the scent of wild oregano and thyme on the warm breeze, this was not the arid landscape I had envisaged.
-Far from it - stopping by the roadside, high up on the Lasithi Plateau, a particularly verdant and fertile area of farmland in the east, dotted with grazing sheep and dominated on all sides by the Dikti mountains, it struck me that it was as densely green and lush as any British hedgerow on a country lane.
-Characterised by small, wooden, white-sailed windmills built to irrigate the land in summer, this area is responsible for an abundance of produce - lamb, artichokes, almonds, pears, cherries, walnuts, and potatoes, amongst other things, all of staggeringly good quality.
-If ever there was an argument for keeping things simple and letting the produce do the talking, this was it, and thankfully, this is a sentiment central to Greek food.
+"In early spring 2018, I was fortunate to spend six glorious days on Crete, the largest and most southerly of the Greek islands.
+Awash with colour from wildflowers and shrubs, and heady with the scent of wild oregano and thyme on the warm breeze, this was not the arid landscape I had imagined.
+High up on the Lasithi Plateau, a verdant and fertile area of farmland in the east, dotted with grazing sheep and dominated by the Dikti mountains, it struck me that the countryside was as lush and green as any British hedgerow.
+Characterised by small wooden, white-sailed windmills that irrigate the land in summer, the area produces an abundance of outstanding ingredients: lamb, artichokes, almonds, pears, cherries, walnuts, and potatoes.
+If ever there was an argument for simplicity in cooking and letting great produce do the talking, this was it.
+Happily, this sentiment lies at the heart of Greek food.

-Ideal for cooking over smouldering coals, briskly but not too close to the embers, this limited product is a homage to that lunch."
+Ideal for cooking over smouldering coals, briskly but not too close to the embers, this limited product is my homage to that unforgettable Cretan lunch."

 Ingredients